jr-dev1001/Knowledge-Graph-Demo-with-SPARQL/README.md

 * See query results automatically in a table after every query.
 * Visualize the graph interactively in the browser.
 * Ask questions in natural language and convert them into SPARQL queries.

+This demonstrates building RDF and interacting with graph databases with SPARQL and converting natural language to querying.

 ---